sassoftware/viya4-deployment/docs/user/DockerUsage.md

 ## Running

-When running, you need to tell the tool with tasks and actions you would like performed
+Declare the Actions and Task to be performed

 ### Actions